As a teacher, I rely on a number of different tools to help make my job easier while also ensuring I deliver a better experience for my students.

 Easily create interactive HTML5 and SCORM quizzes and surveys with iSpring Free!
 This remarkable, free tool operates as a PowerPoint add-in that shares an ultrafamiliar interface.

-If you lack coding or tech skills, fear not – no experience is necessary to utilize the quiz maker’s simple features and build dynamic assessments in just minutes!
+If you lack coding or tech skills, you don’t have to worry – no experience is necessary to utilize the quiz maker’s simple features and build dynamic assessments in just minutes!

-Some features that make iSpring Free stand out include:
+Some features that make iSpring Free stand out to me include:

 - Build quizzes and surveys using multiple-choice, multiple-response, and short-answer question templates.